-Vaccinations: Your cat will need a number of vaccinations from the age of nine weeks, with the primary vaccinations setting your back about €90.
+Vaccinations: Your cat will need a number of vaccinations from the age of nine weeks, with the primary vaccinations setting you back about €90.

-Neutering: Your cat will need to be neutered or spayed when you first get them starting at a cost of around €90.
+Neutering: Your cat will need to be neutered or spayed when you first get them starting at a cost of around $\in 90$.